College is an expensive investment, but there are many types of financial aid available.

 For this reason, it’s important to be informed as you and your child make decisions related to taking out loans for college.

-Here are five things you need to know about student loans.
+Here are seven things you need to know about student loans.

 1. Types of Student Loans